priyanks25coder/hackathon2022/README.md

 # Hackathon-2022

 ## Problem Statement:
-As a hiring manager it can be annoying to search linkedin and github accounts while looking for talent.
+As a hiring manager it can be annoying to search linkedin and github accounts while looking for talent.Present a idea that makes finding developers easier for hiring managers.

-(Name needed)
 ## Pitch (Solution):
-Our solution provides a One-Stop solution for hiring talent.
-Right from applying to a Job Post to setting up interview and assigning task.
+HireMe provides a One-Stop solution to Hiring Talent.

-## Important Links:

-- FIGMA:
+HireMe has a very Simple and Beautiful UI divided into appropiate sections to handle all the levels of hiring, Right from the Job creation to the Interview Conducting State of Candidate.
+It also provides a skill based filtering search that can help to filter candidates based on relevant skills.

 ## Sections of UI
 The main sections of the Product are as follows: